 Speech-language pathology is the study and treatment of human communication and its disorders.
 Speech-language pathologists work with the full range of human communication and its disorders to:

-Speech-language pathologists work in a variety of settings, such as hospitals, schools, skilled nursing facilities, and private practices.
-The job is not physically demanding, but it does require attention to detail, specialized knowledge and skills, and intense concentration.
-The emotional needs of clients and their families may be demanding.
+Speech-language pathologists work in a variety of settings, including educational settings, health care facilities and private practice, among others.
 Most full-time speech-language pathologists work 40 hours per week; some work part time.
 Those who work on a contract basis may spend a substantial amount of time traveling between facilities.

 Criminal Background Check?
 But, I’m Not A Criminal!

 The Impact of Private Loans on Choice of Repayment Strategy